 Candid is the only brand of at-home aligners that can treat more complex bite issues.
-Invisalign can also treat complex issues with the use of 'buttons.'
+Invisalign can also treat complex issues with special buttons.

-ALIGNERCO is the cheapest teeth aligner available (under $1,300).
+ALIGNERCO is the cheapest teeth aligner, costing under $1,300.
 However, treatment is not monitored closely, so you get what you pay for.